Nelson Muntz: Character

 Nancy Cartwright voices Nelson, even though the role was not assigned to her originally.

 The Simpsons creator Matt Groening named Nelson after the wrestling hold of the same name.
-Cast member Nancy Cartwright voices the character, which first appeared in the fifth episode of the first season, "Bart the General" (1990).
+Cast member Nancy Cartwright voices the character, who first appeared in the fifth episode of the first season, "Bart the General" (1990).
 American voice actress Dana Hill was first supposed to provide Nelson's voice and attended the read-through of the episode.
 However, as Cartwright wrote in her autobiography My Life as a 10-Year-Old Boy, "the producers were still putting together this ensemble of [actors] and, come Monday, at the recording, she was nowhere to be found and the part was assigned to me.
 I didn't have time to ask why and I still don't have a clue."
 Cartwright also commented that when she first found out she would be voicing Nelson, "I asked myself, 'What does a bully sound like?'
 Well... what you hear is what you get.
 When I first uttered, 'I'll get you after school, man!'
 I let out a sigh of relief when I got through the line and a double-sigh when it got a laugh."

 By the eighth season of The Simpsons, the writers began to explore the secondary characters of the show.
 "Lisa's Date with Density" (season eight, 1996) was the first episode to center around Nelson and was used to explain why he acts the way he does.
 The idea of Nelson dating Lisa Simpson had already been around for a while, but this was the first time that the staff worked it into the show.
 Cartwright said in 2012 that she thinks Nelson "has evolved the most out of all the characters I do.
 There's a soft spot in him that the writers have found.
 He's got this special attraction to Marge, and he sings these songs, and he's got a crush on Lisa.
 There's something about this poor kid – his mother works at Hooters, his dad went out to buy cigarettes and never came back.
 I wouldn't want him to come over for dinner, but I really love doing his voice."

 Reception

 The episode "The Haw-Hawed Couple" in 2007 was nominated for the Emmy Award for Outstanding Animated Program.
-The writer of the episode Matt Selman was nominated for a Writers Guild of America Award.
+The writer of the episode, Matt Selman, was nominated for a Writers Guild of America Award.

 In his review of the season 22 episode "Loan-a Lisa", Rowan Kaiser of The A.V.
 Club commented that Nelson's character has undergone a "Spikeification", in reference to the bully's near-exclusive portrayal as being likable and vulnerable in later seasons of the program.